 Appeals will only be granted for conditions causing extenuating hardship to the student, such as the death of a family member, illness or injury of the student, or other mitigating circumstances.
 The appeal should include supporting documentation regarding your mitigating circumstance, such as medical statements or death certificates, or other supporting documentation.
 Appeals for mitigating circumstances will be considered during a student's enrollment at TSTC on a case by case basis.
 Submitting an appeal does not guarantee approval of the appeal.
 Sitting out a semester or more does not change the SAP calculation result.
-Appeals will be reviewed by Enrollment Coaches in the Student Resource Center and may be appealed to the Assistant Director of Student Resource Center, whose decision is final.
+Appeals will be reviewed by enrollment coaches and program enrollment coaches in the Student Resource Center and may be appealed to the assistant director of the Student Resource Center, whose decision is final.